kubernetes-sigs/gateway-api-inference-extension/site-src/guides/epp-configuration/config-text.md

 #### **MaxScorePicker**

 Picks the pod with the maximum score from the list of candidates.
+This is the default picker plugin if not specified.

 - *Type*: max-score-picker
 - *Parameters*: